user profile avatar

 Bio

 Hi there!
-I'm Anson (he/him), and I'm an undergraduate student at Brown University ('27) studying sociology and modern culture and media.
-Down the line, I plan to further my lifelong love for education in graduate school — with the ultimate goal of fighting for change through social justice.
-I graduated in the 98th percentile of Riverview High School's Class of 2023, dual-enrolled full-time at the State College of Florida, earning both my HS diploma and AA.
-I've also been a research assistant at Brown for over a year, creating GIS data to study the residential segregation of immigrants and racial minorities.
-I'm incredibly passionate about social & reproductive justice and have worked extensively with Planned Parenthood as a peer sex educator.
-I was also the editor-in-chief of a youth magazine with Planned Parenthood of Southwest and Central Florida, pushing for political activism & advocacy in thousands nationwide.
-In my free time, I love to dance — my friends call me "Dancin' Anson!"
+I'm Anson (he/him), and I'm an undergraduate student at Brown University ('27) studying Sociology and Modern Culture and Media.
+I've spent over three years working and writing across media, nonprofit, corporate, and academic sectors, honing my skills at the intersections of social justice, creative development, and data analysis.
+I've tackled and researched pivotal social issues: from reproductive justice and sex ed in a post-Roe world, to pandemic responses at the height of COVID-19, to immigrants and LGBTQ+ youth amidst Trump-era crackdowns.
+With a relentless passion for social & reproductive justice, I've partnered extensively with community and nonprofit organizations.
+Previously, I was the editor-in-chief of a national youth magazine reaching thousands with Planned Parenthood and was even a finalist for the 2023 "Favorite LGBTQ+ Youth Activist" award in Sarasota.
+I currently teach sex education classes to dozens of students in public high schools and facilitate health promotion to hundreds of peers on Brown's campus, work I've been doing for 5+ years.
+In my free time, I love to dance—my friends call me "Dancin' Anson!"
 As a queer Vietnamese-American immigrant and as the first person in my family to go to college, I am truly humbled, grateful, and blessed to be able to pursue higher education.
-Unfortunately, I currently do not qualify for financial aid and have to pay nearly $90,000 out-of-pocket this year alone.
-I would love your support to help make my dreams come true.
+Unfortunately, I currently do not qualify for financial aid and have to pay over $90,000 out-of-pocket this year alone.
+As I continue my higher ed journey, I'd love your support to help make my dreams come true.
 Let's work together to be bold and make a change!

 Education